viktorashi/bingobaker.com-autoplayer/README.md

   -c CARDS_PATH, --cards CARDS_PATH
                         The path you want the cards to be saved in -t TIMEOUT, --timeout TIMEOUT
-                        Timeout in seconds for the webdriver to wait before clicking on each element to prevent malfunction [default : 0.6 ]
+                        Timeout in seconds for the webdriver to wait before clicking on each element to prevent malfunction [default : 0.6 ] -gm {normal,blackout,peen}, --gamemode {normal,blackout,peen}
+                        The gamemode to play in. [default: normal] -s SIZE, --size SIZE  The size of the bingo card [default: 5 (must be odd, otherwise don't really make sense) ]
+  -r, --reverse         Reverse the bingo card order when reading from [cards.txt] [default
+                        False]

 ion care how u use my code lol
 ```